 \begin{theorem}(Cordovil) In a $3$-dimensional real central hyperplane arrangement $\AAA$ (or even a rank $3$ oriented matroid), any two minimal galleries $r,r'$ from a chamber $c_0$ to its opposite $-c_0$ can be connected by a sequence of at most $|L_2(\AAA)|$ elementary deformations. \end{theorem}

-When $d=4$, this assertion {\it fails} at the level of generality of oriented matroids; the authors thank Jim Lawrence for pointing out how this follows from an important counterexample of J. Richter-Gebert, which we recapitulate here; see \cite{OMbook} for oriented matroid terminology left undefined.
+When $d=4$, this assertion {\it fails} at the level of generality of oriented matroids; the authors thank Jim Lawrence for pointing out how this follows from an important counterexample of J. Richter-Gebert, which we recapitulate here; see \cite{OMbook} for most of the oriented matroid terminology left undefined.

+A crucial notion is that of a {\it strong map} $N \rightarrow M$, where $N,M$ are oriented matroids on the same ground set $E$; this is defined \cite[\S 7.7]{OMbook} by requiring that the {\it covectors} of $M$, as a subset of $\{0,+,-\}^E$, form a subset of the covectors of $N$.
+This combinatorially abstracts the arrangement picture as follows.
+When $N$ comes from a collection of vectors $\{v_e\}_{e \in E}$ in $\RR^d$, thought of as the normal vectors to the hyperplanes of $\AAA$, then its covectors are the sign vectors $(\sgn f(v_i))_{i \in E}$ attained when varying over all linear functionals $f$ in $(\RR^d)^*$; equivalently, they index the (relatively open) cones of all dimensions in the decomposition of $\RR^d$ by the hyperplanes of $\AAA$.
+Then a strong map $N \rightarrow M$ abstracts the situation where $M$ comes from the image vectors $\{\varphi(v_e)\}_{e \in E}$ under some linear map $\RR^d \overset{\varphi}{\to} \RR^{d'}$.

 Richter-Gebert constructs in \cite[\S3]{RichterGebert} a certain rank $4$ non-realizable, non-Euclidean oriented matroid that he calls $R(12)$, having $12$ pseudohyperplanes in general position.